Linguistx/testsite/README.md

 ## How to set up your site

-1. Sign up to GitHub and clone this repository
+1. Sign up to GitHub and clone this repository.
+(Help, how do I do this?)
-1. Sign into Netlify.com with your GitHub account (help, how do I do this?)
+1. Sign into Netlify.com with your GitHub account.
+You do not need to create a Netlify account.
+(Help, how do I do this?)
 1. Edit this README.md file to change the Website Settings (title of website and language names) and the home page message
-1. Edit dictionary files to create entires for words
+1. Edit dictionary files to create entires for words (see formatting instructions below)

 ## Website Settings